 It did not take long for the speculation to start.
-Already the midfielder, who turned 25 last month, has been subject of Tottenham transfer rumours.
-Spurs won’t be the last top-six club linked with the Frenchman between now and the summer transfer window.
+Already the midfielder, who turned 25 last month, has been subject of Manchester United and Tottenham transfer rumours.
+The Red Devils and Spurs won’t be the last top-six club linked with the Frenchman between now and the summer transfer window.

 And yet it almost didn’t happen for Doucouré in English football.
 Signed in the 2015 January window from Rennes for £8million, he was loaned to Granada – who then shared the Pozzo family as owners with Watford – for the second half of the season.

 Ahead of the 2016/17 campaign he returned to Watford’s London Colney training HQ to compete for a place in Walter Mazzarri’s side.
 The Italian coach did not fancy Doucouré and he was very nearly loaned to French side Lorient at the end of the 2016 summer window.

 Thankfully for Watford the deal was completed 33 seconds too late and Doucouré remained at Vicarage Road; unwanted and unused, save for six minutes against Chelsea on the second weekend of the season.
 His future appeared to lie elsewhere.

 He got his head down and worked hard in training, determined to prove Mazzarri wrong.
 Luckily, Doucouré has always been patient.
 It comes from his upbringing in Meulan-en-Yvelines in the north of France.